Vietnam.vn - Nền tảng quảng bá Việt Nam

 La Vong fish cake

-Appearing in the late 19th century from a family in the old quarter, La Vong fish cake is now one of the typical dishes of Hanoi, once CNN Must try when visiting Hanoi.
+Appearing in the late 19th century from a family in the old quarter, La Vong fish cake is now one of the typical dishes of Hanoi, once CNN must try when coming to Hanoi.

 La Vong fish cakes are usually made from fresh catfish, with few bones and sweet meat.
-The soft pieces of fish have been filtered, marinated with spices to enhance the aroma and give it a characteristic turmeric yellow color.
-Then, the fish is lightly fried, when customers order, it is stir-fried in a hot pan, adding dill and green onions.
-Fish cakes are eaten with fresh vermicelli, shrimp paste and roasted peanuts.
+The soft fish pieces have been filtered and marinated with spices to create a fragrant aroma and a characteristic turmeric yellow color.
+Then, the fish is fried, and when customers order, it is stirred in a hot pan, with dill and green onions added.
+The fish cakes are eaten with fresh vermicelli, shrimp paste and roasted peanuts.

 Bun thang

 The broth must be clear and served hot.
 The bowl of noodles will be more flavorful when added with shrimp paste, shrimp floss and a bit of pickled radish.
-The most special thing about Hanoi noodles is that it is eaten with water bug oil, which enhances the aroma.
+The most special thing about Hanoi bun thang is that it is eaten with water bug oil, which enhances the aroma.

 Reference addresses: Ba Am (Cua Nam street), Old Street (Phan Dinh Phung street), Thanh Van (Hang Ga street), Ba Duc (Cau Go street).
 Photo: TienHN